Muz32/python-challenge/README.md

 Both scripts conclude by exporting their output to a text file within the relevant analysis folders.

-** Please note:** The Python script relies on relative file references from a different folder, which may result in "File Not Found" errors during execution.
+** Please note** The Python script relies on relative file references from a different folder, which may result in "File Not Found" errors during execution.
 Based on my experience with my computer, I have found out that the following prevents this issue from occuring:

 -Download the entire repository and open the relevant folders directly from Visual Studio (VS) Code.